 What to see and do in Ankara after landing your Jet Charter

-Though not your typical tourist hotspot, Ankara is rich in history.
-Cobblestone alleys, old castle walls, world-renowned museums, small art studios, stylish cafes, talented buskers, and hole-in-the-wall shops selling everything from bagels to bracelets are just some of the charms The Ankara Citadel offers.
+Though not your typical travel or tourist hotspot, Ankara is rich in history.
+Cobblestone alleys, old castle walls, world-renowned museums, small art studios, stylish cafes, talented buskers, and hole-in-the-wall shops selling everything from bagels to bracelets are just some charms The Ankara Citadel offers.

-A four-story ancient white castle that encloses 600 households and an old mosque sits atop a high mountain—the castle’s beauty and the fine work of engineering are worth seeing.
+A four-story ancient white castle that encloses 600 households and an old mosque sit atop a high mountain—the castle’s beauty and the fine work of engineering are worth seeing.

-Ankara has many fine hotels—here are two of the most often booked ones.
+Ankara has many fine hotels close to the Airport—here are two of the most often booked ones.